cfjedimaster/fireflyapi/articles/complex_process_1/article.md

 psdOnDropbox = dropbox_get_read_link(f"{db_base_folder}genfill-banner-template-text-comp.psd")
 ```

-With that template in place, we can use a Photoshop API to dynamically replace the background, product, and text in each of the sized boxes.
+With that template in place, we can use the Photoshop API to dynamically replace the background, product, and text in each of the sized boxes.
 Here's that loop:

 ```python
 	for lang in languages: